erikr/erikr/posts/data-lessons-from-biotech.md

 ## Background

 In early 2021 I joined Prometheus, a small biotech startup, as employee #27 and the head of data science and software engineering ("DSE").
 Our mission was to develop precision therapeutics for autoimmune disease, with an initial focus on inflammatory bowel disease (IBD).
 Fresh off a $130M fundraise, we had a validated drug target (TL1A), a pipeline of antibody candidates, and an exclusive license to data and samples in the Cedars-Sinai Medical Center's IBD biobank.
-However, we lacked technical talent, curated data, and compute infrastructure to support our ambitions of precision medicine, as outlined in press releases at the time:
+Our ambitions in precision medicine were apparent in press releases at the time:

 > The company's precision medicine platform, Prometheus 360 (P360), combines proprietary bioinformatics discovery methods with one of the world's largest gastrointestinal bioinformatics databases to identify novel therapeutic targets and develop therapeutic candidates to engage those targets.